 You can also save on a new wood deck by choosing a basic, square design without many cuts and turns.
 The more a contractor needs to fabricate boards, such as for a hexagon shape, the more labor involved and the higher your costs!
 Built-in seating, wiring, and other such features also add to your cost, so keep the design basic if you’re on a limited budget.

 Before you have to ask yourself the questing about is your deck is rotting, you should know about some preventative maintenance to avoid wood deck problems.
 Many stains meant for wood decks have built-in sealants, so you can stain and seal your deck all in one!
 Most decks need a new stain every two to three years or a new coat of sealant every year.
 However, if your deck is exposed to harsh sunlight or inclement weather, you might notice the color fading very quickly, so annual staining or painting is needed.

 If the answer to the question, “Is my deck rotting,” is a firm yes, then you might also need to stain and seal your new deck more often than the current decking.
 Regular sealing will protect your replacement boards while keeping that new deck looking its best throughout the years.

 It's important for homeowners to understand the early signs of deck rot in order to take precautionary and representative measures necessary to preserve their deck.
-At Kansas City Deck Builders, we find that it's too often the case that we're replacing a wooden deck versus repairing because the warning signs of deck rot were not noticed.
+At Kansas City Deck Builders, we find that it's too often the case that we're replacing a wooden deck versus repairing it because the warning signs of a rotting deck were not noticed.
 If you noticed signs of your wooden deck rotting, get in touch with your local deck builders today for deck restoration services!